 A wrongful death lawsuit will include claims for damages based on personal injuries due to another party’s negligence, as well as the suffering and losses experienced by the victim’s survivors.
 Those damages might include reimbursement for medical expenses, pain and suffering, and loss of consortium.

+It’s crucial to understand who can file a wrongful death lawsuit in California.
 The California Code of Civil Procedure allows recovery of wrongful death damages by a victim’s surviving spouse or domestic partner, children, stepchildren, and grandchildren.
 If the parties that are entitled to recover damages are unable to agree on how the aggregate sum of damages should be allocated, the court will divide damages as a function of each party’s economic circumstances.

 Settlements are generally paid out in one of two manners when a wrongful death lawsuit is settled: